 So, how do these two tools actually compare?
 Is the winner that obvious or is it more complicated than that?
 So let’s dive right in.

-On one hand, Zendesk offers a great many features, way more than Intercom, but it lacks in-app messenger and email marketing tools.
-On the other hand, Intercom has all its (fewer) tools and features integrated with each other way better, which makes your experience with the tool as smooth as silk.
+On the one hand, Zendesk offers a great many features, way more than Intercom.
+But it lacks in-app messenger and email marketing tools.
+On the other hand, Intercom has all its (fewer) tools and features integrated with each other way better, which makes your experience with the toolset as smooth as silk.

 If you’re a huge corporation with a complicated customer support process, go Zendesk for its helpdesk functionality.
 If you’re smaller more sales oriented startup with enough money, go Intercom.